repoze/repoze.what/docs/source/Manual/ManagingSources.rst

 While dealing with an adapter, the following exceptions may be raised if an error occurs:

-.. class:: AdapterError
+.. exception:: AdapterError

     This is the base class for adapter-related problems; it's never raised directly.

-.. class:: SourceError
+.. exception:: SourceError

     Exception raised when the adapter found a problem in the source itself.